github/docs/content/rest/guides/getting-started-with-the-git-database-api.md

 This basically allows you to reimplement a lot of Git functionality over our API - by creating raw objects directly into the database and updating branch references you could technically do just about anything that Git can do without having Git installed.

 Git Database API functions will return a `409 Conflict` if the Git repository is empty or unavailable.
-An unavailable repository typically means {{ site.data.variables.product.product_name }} is in the process of creating the repository.
+An unavailable repository typically means {% data variables.product.product_name %} is in the process of creating the repository.
 For an empty repository, you can use the "[Create or update file contents](/v3/repos/contents/#create-or-update-file-contents)" endpoint to create content and initialize the repository so you can use the Git Database API.
-Contact {{ site.data.variables.contact.contact_support }} if this response status persists.
+Contact {% data variables.contact.contact_support %} if this response status persists.

 ![git database overview](/assets/images/git-database-overview.png)